cardillan/mindcode/doc/syntax/TOOLS-TESTING-TOOL.markdown

 ### Testing failures

-When a test produces a failure, it is recorded in the results file for current test (the name of the results file is `result-<source-file-name>.mnd`).
+When a test produces a failure, it is recorded in the results' file for current test (the name of the results' file is `result-<source-file-name>.mnd`).
 When encountering a test failure, please report the bug [by creating an issue](https://github.com/cardillan/mindcode/issues/new).
 Include the exact source code and the `settings.yaml` file that produced the error.

 ## Unit testing support